Honey Bee Genome Sequencing Consortium

 The complete genome of Apis mellifera has been sequenced and consists of 10,000 genes with approximately 236 million base pairs.
 The size of the genome is a tenth of the human genome.

 The Western honey bee gene sequence showed 163 chemical receptors for smell but only 10 for taste.
 Besides the discovery of new genes for the use of pollen and nectar, researchers found that, in comparison with other insects, Apis mellifera has fewer genes for immunity, detoxification and the development of the cuticula.

 The population genetic analysis showed Africa as the origin and hypothesized that the spread into Europe happened in at least two independent waves.

-Data from the scientific collaboration is made available on Beebase led by Texas A&M University.
+Data from the scientific collaboration was made available on BeeBase led by Texas A&M University.

 BeeSpace led by the University of Illinois is an effort to complete a web navigable catalog of related information.